act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Failed Example 2

-A video only element with a track element that contains incorrect descriptions.
+This `video` element, which has no audio, has a `track` element with incorrect descriptions.

 ```html
 <html lang="en">